ntate6630/angularjs_search_json_file/README.md

-# Using AngularJS to read a JSON file and search and display data connected with the keyword in the view.
+# Using AngularJS to read a JSON file and search data connected with the keyword in the view.

 ## Overview

 ### What is this app for?

-This app will read from a JSON file the recipe name, ingredients and cooking instructions when a recipe name is entered into the search box.
+- This app will read from a JSON file the recipe name, ingredients and cooking instructions into a table.
+- The table is sorted alphabetically and can be searched by recipe name.

 ## Features